quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part47_6.3_Containers.md

 :p What is the time complexity of a binary search?
 ??x
-The time complexity of a binary search is \( O(\log n) \).
+The time complexity of a binary search is $O(\log n)$.
 This is because in each step, half of the remaining elements are eliminated, leading to logarithmic growth in the number of steps required to find an element.

 ```cpp
 // Pseudo code for Binary Search